top of page

 Remember that some grains can be quite sensitive, always make sure to test it in a small, inconspicuous area before using it on a larger area.
 This will help ensure that it won't leave a greasy residue or damage the surface.
 If you have some expensive mid-century or vintage pieces, be sure to read more about vintage furniture cleaning, caring and maintenance here.

-2. Stainless Steel Streak Removal:
+2. How to Clean Stainless Steel Appliances:

 Stainless steel in the home has long been a practical and durable choice for a variety of applications, including appliances, cookware, sinks, taps, countertops and even splashbacks, and olive oil can be a very effective way to remove fingerprints and streaks from stainless steel surfaces.
 Simply apply a small amount to a soft cloth and wipe it onto the stainless-steel surface; be sure to use a light touch, as too much can leave a greasy deposit and the idea here is to polish rather than cover!
 Once the oil has been applied, buff the surface to a shine with a clean, dry cloth.
+You'll be impressed with how shiny it can get, so satisfying.

 stainless steel cleaning